-In December 2022 the Spanish Parliament approved a bill including a special tax treatment (which has entered into force in 2023) for carried interest paid to managers with tax domicile in Spanish territory and which meet certain requirements:
+In December 2021 the Spanish Government approved a draft bill including a special tax treatment (intended to enter into force in 2023) for carried interest paid to managers with tax domicile in Spanish territory (other than Navarra and Basque Regions).
+This draft bill is still to be discussed in Spanish Parliament, and thus is subject to changes.
+Main features are: